-Cloudways offers a very reliable support service through 24×7 live chat and ticketing alongside a comprehensive knowledge base for a quick reference.
-Besides, it also offers advanced and premium support which you could get for an additional charge.
-With paid support, you can have faster assistance.
-Cloudways also offers a private Slack channel and phone support in the Premium add-on.
+Cloudways offers a reliable support service through 24×7 live chat and ticketing alongside a comprehensive knowledge base for quick reference.
+Besides, it also provides advanced and premium Support, which you could get for an additional charge.
+With paid Support, you can have faster assistance.
+Cloudways offers a private Slack channel and phone support in the Premium add-on.

-WP Engine support team is ranked among the best support teams in the industry and has maintained a brilliant track record so far.
-Most importantly, the team consists of WordPress experts, and you can rest assured of the best assistance 24×7 through live chat, email, and phone every time you run into any technical difficulty.
+WP Engine support team is ranked among the best support teams in the industry and has maintained a brilliant track record.
+Most importantly, the group consists of WordPress experts, and you can rest assured of the best assistance 24×7 through live chat, email, and phone whenever you encounter any technical difficulty.

 I have tested several aspects of both the hosting companies to help you get a clear picture.
-Cloudways offers you affordable plans to start with, but again, backup is not a free feature while it’s entirely free in WP Engine.
+Cloudways offers you affordable plans to start with, but backup is not a free feature, while it's entirely free in WP Engine.
 Performance-wise, Cloudways is slightly better than WP Engine.
-Cloudways also gives you the advantage of choosing between five cloud providers and has a huge global network.
+Cloudways also gives you the advantage of choosing five cloud providers with a vast global network.

-Both the hosts come with a good custom control panel, reliable security, and support.
+Both the hosts come with a good custom control panel, reliable security, and Support.
 Both allow you to create staging sites for free.
 However, the staging site feature in WP Engine is a little simpler than in Cloudways.
-If you are looking for an affordable managed WordPress solution, Cloudways can be the right service to go with.
-For mission-critical websites, WP Engine is surely the right service.
+If you are looking for an affordable managed WordPress solution, Cloudways can be the right service.
+For mission-critical websites, WP Engine is undoubtedly the right service.